-Short Day – Southern Region, with 10-12 hours of summer daylight.
+Short-Day Onions - Southern Region, with 10-12 hours of summer daylight.

-Long Day – Northern Region, with 14-16 hours of summer daylight.
+Long-Day Onions - Northern Region, with 14-16 hours of summer daylight.

-Neutral Day – Central Region, with 12-14 hours of summer daylight.
+Neutral-Day Onions - Central Region, with 12-14 hours of summer daylight.

 If you are ordering your onions from a seed company such as True Leaf Market, be mindful of your day length to make sure you are getting the proper seeds for your region.

-Sets, Seeds or Seedlings
+Sets, Seeds, and Seedlings

 Choosing which to use is a personal choice.
 If you are just starting out I recommend transplanting seedlings.
 They are inexpensive and have a shorter growing season than seeds.

 Planting onions from seeds is the more economical approach but it can also take a lot more time.
 Growing from seeds is always the best option if you have the time and space for it but it's not always ideal.

 Seeds also help ensure success.
 Transplanting sets or seedlings may not be as successful or produce the biggest bulbs.
 Seeds will always give you the biggest onions.